 How does this medication work?
 What will it do for me?

-Brinzolamide - brimonidine is a combination medication used to reduce the pressure inside the eye for adult patients with open-angle glaucoma or ocular hypertension.
+Brinzolamide - brimonidine is a combination medication used to reduce the pressure inside the eye for adults with open-angle glaucoma or ocular hypertension.
 Fluid is constantly being produced and drained out of the eye.
 When this fluid does not drain out of the eye properly or too much fluid is produced, pressure inside the eye increases.

 Brinzolamide belongs to the group of medications called carbonic anhydrase inhibitors.
 It works by reducing the amount of fluid produced by the eye.